 So efficient manufacturing works if logistics works but now logistics is failing.

-Western countries to need to focus on resiliency.
+Countries lacking manufacturing capacity (such USA and most of Europe) need to focus on resiliency.
 This should be done by paying what I call “manufacturing insurance”.
-In other words, paying slightly higher prices for essential items such as face masks manufactured at home.
+In other words, countries should pay slightly higher prices for essential items such as face masks manufactured locally.
 This will insure countries against expensive shocks later.

 In the race towards efficiency, western governments saved pennies on masks early to pay trillions later.Also on